foo-software/lighthouse-check/README.md

 # `@foo-software/lighthouse-check`

-> An NPM module to run Lighthouse audits programatically.
+> An NPM module and CLI to run Lighthouse audits programatically.
 This project aims to extend base functionality of simply running an audit by providing bells and whistles for DevOps workflows.
 Easily implement in your Continuous Integration or Continuous Delivery pipeline.

 <img src="https://s3.amazonaws.com/foo.software/images/marketing/screenshots/lighthouse-audit-report.png" />